MDCore/mdcore.github.io/_posts/2018-09-09-Manager-README.md

 - Sometimes you gotta do work that you find boring, even routinely.
 It’s not all coding and funtimes.
 - You will (with a reasonable level of enthusiasm) participate in team meetings, including preparing beforehand for them.
 If you really have nothing to contribute or learn, you'll let the organiser(s) know in advance that you’ll be skipping it. _Meetings are for people not people for meetings._
 - You're contactable by your team during work time (according to what you know your team reasonably expects.)
 Ideally you'll have some high-bandwidth communications options because it’s good to have an impromptu chat with sound and video.
 - Teams take responsibility for delivering the work.
 Teams will rally around the work that needs doing, sharing and supporting one another in getting it done.
-Work doesn't get left behind because an individual has "ownership" of that area. _I am not fond of silos and will not support them_.
+Work doesn't get ignored because an individual has "ownership" of that area. _I am not fond of silos and will not support them_.

 ---